ericerkz/kept/README.md

 Custom headers do not apply to realtime WebSocket connections.
 Realtime presence and live collaboration use WebSockets at `/api/realtime`, and browser/WebView WebSockets cannot attach arbitrary custom headers.
 Behind gateways that require header auth on WebSocket upgrade requests, normal reads/writes should still work, but live updates may only appear after refocusing the app or manually refreshing.

-If you access Kept through Tailscale, WireGuard, another VPN, a LAN hostname/IP, or more than one reverse-proxy domain, the CORS settings may be relevant.
-These setups do not require special CORS settings by themselves; CORS only matters when the browser page and Kept API are reached through different origins, or when you restrict origins with `KEPT_CORS_ORIGINS`.
-If you use `KEPT_CORS_ORIGINS`, include each exact browser origin you use, such as your Tailnet name, VPN-only domain, LAN IP, or public reverse-proxy domain, including the scheme and port when applicable.
-For the simplest personal setup, leave `KEPT_CORS_ALLOW_ALL=1` enabled instead.
-Same-origin access does not need extra CORS configuration.

 ## Backups And Restore